Anniepoo/swiplchrtut/basics.md

 <3> We'll copy all the constraints, then delete the copies as we collect them into the list
 <4> When we start we swap `get_foo` for `collect_foo`, passing along the argument.
 <5> we discard a `one_foo`, and the current `collect_foo`.
 We bind `collect_foo`'s argument **L**
 to a **hole list**, a list whose final element is the unbound L1.
 We then add a new `collect_foo` with L1 to fill in the rest of the list.
 <6> Eventually we run out of `one_foo`'s.
 We transform the **hole list** to a normal list by 'plugging the hole' with an empty list.
 <7> convenience predicate to run the system.

 Helpful Utilities
 -----------------

+There is a debugger for CHR similar to the old four port debugger. `chr_trace/0` and `chr_notrace/0` invoke it.

 ----
 % put this right at beginning for production